 Program Contact: Deborah Clark 203-582-8270

 The Department of Biological Sciences offers a Dual-Degree BS in Biology and MS in Molecular and Cell Biology.
 The MS in Molecular and Cell Biology provides an excellent foundation for students intending to pursue studies in professional healthcare fields and doctoral programs.
-It also offers a competitive edge for students wishing to pursue a career in biotechnology and biopharmaceutical industries.
+It also offers a competitive edge for students wishing to pursue a career in the biotechnology and biopharmaceutical industries.

-Students who choose to pursue the five-year Master's Degree in Molecular and Cell Biology are required to complete the following courses by the end of their junior year:
+Students who choose to pursue the Dual-Degree BS in Biology/MS in Molecular and Cell Biology (4+1) are required to complete the following courses by the end of their junior year:

 CHE 210